Syncfusion AI Assistant

 8. Button

-These fields ensure seamless interaction, customization, and data consistency, enabling the creation of well-structured and user-friendly PDF forms.
+These fields support customization and consistent data across documents, enabling well-structured, user-friendly PDF forms.

-The SfPdfViewer enables efficient form field management by supporting opening, saving, and printing PDFs while maintaining field integrity.
+The SfPdfViewer supports opening, saving, and printing PDFs while preserving form field data and properties.

 Open PDF document with existing form fields

-Also, see Open PDF files in SfPdfViewer for more details.
+See Open PDF files in SfPdfViewer for additional details.

 Download PDF document with form fields